h3h/bradfordfults.com/recreation/_posts/2021-11-30-hanging-out-without-clothes.md

 and the judgment of others—and just relax.
 It’s pretty great.

 And don’t come at me with “But what do you do in the cold?!
 Ha ha.”
 Wear clothes in the cold.
 Obviously.
-Are you 12?
+Are you twelve?